entropy-flux/Tannic/README.md

 ## Features

-- Dynamic typing: Flexible tensor data types that support runtime type specification, enabling features like easy tensor serialization and deserialization.
+- **Dynamic typing**: Flexible tensor data types that support runtime type specification, enabling features like easy tensor serialization and deserialization.

-- Broadcasting: NumPy‑style automatic shape expansion in arithmetic operations, enabling intuitive and efficient tensor computations across dimensions.
+- **Broadcasting**: NumPy‑style automatic shape expansion in arithmetic operations, enabling intuitive and efficient tensor computations across dimensions.

-- Advanced indexing and slicing: Intuitive multi-dimensional tensor access and manipulation.
+- **Indexing and slicing**: Intuitive multi-dimensional tensor access and manipulation.

-- Host–Device execution model: Unified support for CPU and CUDA-enabled GPU computation within the same codebase.
+- **Host–Device execution model**: Unified support for CPU and CUDA-enabled GPU computation within the same codebase.
 While the device backend is currently developed in CUDA, the design is not tied to it and can support other backends in the future.

-- Minimal core operators: Only essential built-in operations to keep the library lightweight and extensible.
+- **Minimal core operators**: Only essential built-in math operations to keep the library lightweight and extensible.

 ## What is comming...